 The timeseries of air temperatures are key in the evaluation of the sheet ice thickness by use of the thermal ice growth model.
 The sources of the air temperature timeseries are outlined in Section 4.2.
 Multiple meteorological observation stations can be utilized in the evaluation.
 When more meteorological observation stations are applied, these are used in a prioritized order based on their proximity to the site.
-As the historical temperature datasets may contain periods of inaccurate or missing data, the validity of each temperature dataset is evaluated before it is used as input to the thermalice growth model.
+As the historical temperature datasets may contain periods of inaccurate or missing data, the validity of each temperature dataset is evaluated before it is used as input to the thermal ice growth model.
 In case invalid or missing data is detected within the winter period being evaluated, the next highest prioritized temperature dataset is selected.
 This process continues until a temperature dataset with valid data covering the evaluated winter period is found.

-Erroneous air temperature measurements have previously been identified in some datasets for 'Anholt' from [DMIMET], why the validity of the applied air temperature data is examined by comparison to measurements from nearby stations for all relevant winter periods.
+Erroneous air temperature measurements have previously been identified in some datasets from [DMIMET], why the validity of the applied air temperature data is examined by comparison to measurements from nearby stations for all relevant winter periods.
 The comparisons of the measured temperatures for the individual winter periods are given in Figure 5-3 and Figure 5-4.

-Figure 5-3: Comparison of air temperature measurements from two selected meteorological observation stations for the selected winters between 1962 and 1985.
-Note however, that neither the 'Gniben' or 'Nakkehoved Fyr' observation stations have available data for the winter of 1981/1982, why only measurements from the 'Fornæs Fyr' station are shown for this period.
+Figure 5-3: Comparison of air temperature measurements from two selected meteorological observation stations for the selected winters between 1962 and 1982.
 The blue line represents the primary air temperature dataset used as input to the thermal ice growth model whereas the red line represents the measurements from the secondary observation station used for the sanity check.

-Figure 5-4: Comparison of air temperature measurements from two selected meteorological observation stations for the selected winters between 1985 and 2011.
+Figure 5-4: Comparison of air temperature measurements from two selected meteorological observation stations for the selected winters between 1984 and 2011.
 The blue line represents the primary air temperature dataset used as input to the thermal ice growth model whereas the red line represents the measurements from the secondary observation station used for the sanity check.

 In the air temperature measurements of Figure 5-3 and Figure 5-4 various outliers and periods of missing data are noted.
-In addition, it is noted that the temperature measurements of the 'Gniben' observation station for the winter of 1978/1979 have been recorded with a different frequency than what is seen for the remaining winters.
 Despite some obvious outliers and the expected differences between the measurements from two stations located a distance apart, an overall acceptable agreement in the measured air temperature is found.
 As a result, it is concluded that the air temperature measurements from the chosen meteorological observation stations are suited as inputs for the thermal ice growth model.